earthfast/node-operator-tooling/content-node/docker-compose/README.md

 Edit the `.env` file to configure your Content Node.
 Here are the key variables:

 - `SERVER_NAME`: Your domain name
-- `HTTP_PORT`: The port your content node will listen on
 - `RPC_URL`: Your Ethereum RPC endpoint
 - `NODE_ID`: Your unique node identifier
 - `CONTRACT_ADDRESS`: The address of the content node contract